christianblandford/electron-github-autoupdater/README.md

 # Methods

+All methods are class methods so use them like this:
+` const updater = autoUpdater({ ... }) updater.checkForUpdates()`

-## checkForUpdates()
+## async checkForUpdates()

-Asks Github whether there is an update.
+Checks Github for an update.
+If one is found, it will automatically be downloaded and installed.
 FeedUrl is set automatically by this package.

+## async getLatestRelease()

+Async function that returns the latest release from Github, regardless of if it is newer than the current app version or not.
+[More information here](https://docs.github.com/en/rest/reference/releases#list-releases).

+## async downloadUpdateFromRelease(release: GithubRelease)

+If you want to provide releases manually, this method will install any given release you pass it.
+Just like checkForUpdates(), except it will not automatically find the latest update. **Note:** implement your own checks to see if the release is a higher version number, as this function will install any release regardless of version.

 ## quitAndInstall()